This tutorial can be downloaded link.

 -----------------------------------------------------

-Calling the function solve() of the object eBSEResult writes the excitation energies (in eV), spin multiplicity and relative occupation (compared to the occupation of the ground state) to screen in a manner similar to the output of a QDET calculation.
+Calling the function solve() of the object eBSEResult writes the excitation energies (in eV), spin multiplicity, and relative occupation (compared to the occupation of the ground state) to screen in a manner similar to the output of a QDET calculation.
 See also Tutorial 5.

 Let us consider the first excitation (# 1) as an example: It has an energy of 0.427 eV above the ground state and has a multiplicity of 1.081.
 That means that it is a singlet, which should have a multiplicity of 1.
-The difference is called the spin contamination, describing that the spin state is note pure.
+The difference is called spin contamination, describing that the spin state is not pure.

 For a more detailed analysis, one can access the full output stored in the solution dictionary: